ahmetcanozcan/glevn/README.md

 }
 ```

-and run your javascript using `glevn app.js`. in your app.js file you can reach all envoirment variables using `process.env.<variable name>`.
+and run your `app.js` file using `glevn app.js`. in your `app.js` file you can reach all envoirment variables using `process.env.<variable name(key)>`.

 ### GLEVMON

-Glevmon is a feature that restart the app when a file changed in watched directory or app crashed.
-Activating glevmon require some additional arguments : `--whatch=dirname/` and `--glevmon`. for example:
+Glevmon is a feature that restarts the app when a file changed in watched directory.
+Activating glevmon require some additional arguments (`--glevmon`).
+For example:

-`glevmon app.js --glevmon --whatch=src`
+`glevmon app.js --glevmon`

-### .glevnfile(Devoloping)
+### .glevnfile

-Global file includes Global modules, configurations, unwatched file.
+`.glevnfile` includes global modules, configurations, unwatched files.
 Example .glevnfile:

 ```python
   DEFINE MODULES